Position: LLM Watermarking Should Align Stakeholders' Incentives for Practical Adoption: Limitations

 \section{Limitations}

 There are several alternative perspectives to the positions we present in the paper.
 Some researchers and policymakers advocate regulatory mandates to ensure consistent deployment and accountability.
 Because the harms of AI misuse are widely distributed and hard to monetize, market incentives alone are insufficient.
 As a result, top-down regulation is considered the most reliable path to achieving broad and timely adoption of watermarking technologies.
 Moreover, the emergence of anti-detection markets may challenge incentive alignment and hinder efforts to detect AI misuse, as LLM providers could also have incentives to weaken or bypass watermarking.
+Our framework mainly analyzes primary alignment goals and simplifies the diverse and often contested incentive structures in the real-world.
+In future research, we will explore more deeply how these stakeholders navigate complex strategic trade-offs across diverse regulatory environments.
 There is no single method that is a panacea.
 For those alternative perspectives and concerns, we have a more detailed discussion in Appendix \ref{app:alternative_view}.